Steps of academic writing process

 Step 3: Drafting

-You can’t write your paper in one take and expect it to be perfect.
-First, you should write a complete draft.
-You don’t have to write your draft in order, as you’ll keep it to yourself.
+Still, you can’t write your paper in one take and expect it to be perfect.
+First, write a complete draft, it can be a random one, it doesn’t have to be perfect.

 For example, start with body paragraphs and save your introduction for later once you fully establish what you’ll talk about throughout your paper.